-This course presents the historical and

-current legal principles.
+This course presents the historical and ethical background of the law and current legal principles.
 Emphasis is on contracts, property, and torts.

-BUSINESS (BUS) 237 ORGANIZATIONAL BEHAVIOR (3 LEC.) \
+BUSINESS (BUS) 237 ORGANIZATIONAL BEHAVIOR (3 LEC.)

 The persisting human problems of administration in modern organizations are covered.
 The theory and methods of behavioral science as they relate to organizations are included.